kaunel85/ong-bylaws/bylaws.md

 58. The Chapter will send out a report by August 10th preceding the start of the academic year, with the final dues amount.

 59. All active, censured, and suspended Members are expected to pay dues in full by September 30 of the academic year unless stipulated by a payment plan.
     1. Payment plans can be negotiated on an individual basis with the Treasurer and Vice-President if necessary and must be signed no later than September 30th.
 With the first payment due September 30th, and consisting of equal payments concluding no later than December 6th.
+Exceptional payment plans may be approved by the Executive Committee
     2. Payments must be made as stated in the payment plan contract, set up between the brother and the treasurer
     3. Failure to do so will result in review from the Executive Committee with the assumed outcome of immediate suspension.
 If further arrangements fail, the Member will be placed on financial delinquency and a Judiciary Committee will be called.